Last updated: January 8, 2025

 However: all practice is good, and if you actually make use of these things, they might be useful for you.

 There's an okay pair of programs for mobile platforms (one for iOS, one for Android) by a guy named Joel Gwynn.
-They're designed to go along with Wheelock's Latin, and there's a free demo for each where you can work through the first few chapters without plonking down any coin.
+They're designed to go along with Wheelock's Latin, rather than our text, but there's a free demo for each where you can work through the first few chapters and see if it's useful to you without plonking down any coin.

 For Android, Grammaticus: